unicornlaunching/SIP-031x/sip_031_proposal_analysis.md

 ### Immediate Actions

 #### 1. Demand Transparency in Initial Appointments
-- **Action**: Actively advocate for full disclosure of the temporary Appointments Committee composition and the Chief Marketing Officer appointment.
+- **Action**: Actively advocate for full disclosure of the temporary Appointments Committee composition and key leadership appointments.
 - **Why**: The "OPEN ITEM" status of initial appointments poses the highest centralization risk
 - **How**:
   - Request public vetting process for all initial appointees